Kihumba/private-/Phase-C/Python for Web/Curriculum/4 - Django MVT Basics/README.md

 **Skill Description**
 ----------
-Django is a high-level Python web framework that allows for the creation of complex, data-driven websites.
-To get started using Django for Python programming, the Fellow will first implement the setup and understand the basics of the Django model and functionality.
+The Fellow will be able to set up and understand the basics of the Django model and functionality.
+This is the first step to using Django as a high-level Python web framework to create complex, data-driven websites.

 **Output**